sendbird/SendBird-SDK-JavaScript/README.md

 $ git clone https://github.com/sendbird/SendBird-JavaScript
 ```

+> **Note**: Find out more about Sendbird SDK for JavaScript samples on https://sample.sendbird.com

 ### Different sample projects

 For JavaScript, Sendbird supports a variety of sample projects.
 Their installation procedures are detailed as below: